aboyce/mongodb/Replication.md

 - `0` - don't wait for an acknowledgement
 - `1` (default) - wait for an acknowledgement from the primary only
 - `>=2` - wait for acknowledgement from the primary and one or more secondaries
-- `majority` - wait for acknowledgement from the majority of the replica set members (a simple majority, device the number of replicas by 2 and round up)
+- `majority` - wait for acknowledgement from the majority of the replica set members (a simple majority, divide the number of replicas by 2 and round up)

 Write concern options: